alexamies/chinesenotes.com/README.md

 ```
 docker exec -it cn-web bash
 ```
+Set the load balancer up after creating the Kubernetes cluster

+## Deploying to Production

+### Store HTML Files in Cloud Storage Bucket
 This is not stored to a container, rather the web files are uploaded to Google Cloud Storage.
 These command will run faster if executed from a build server in the cloud